 Practice Preventative Medicine

 During the pandemic, it’s important to keep up on hygienic safety practices for your family’s health.
 Besides masks and handwashing while social distancing, keeping up with immunizations can protect your family’s health.
 Update your flu shots, get physical exams, and perform regular temperature checks.
 A normal fever ranges between 100 to 104 degrees.
 If your child is experiencing a fever, keep them home from school and contact your family doctor.
+While not exactly preventative medicine, COVID-19 testing is one measure you can take to help prevent spreading the virus to others.
+You can get same-day results COVID testing in Sacramento with a service such as Drip Hydration for fast answers and peace of mind.

 Make sure to keep up with regular cleaning and sanitizing of regularly touched surfaces in your home.
 Teach your children to cough or sneeze into their sleeves.
 Stress the importance of not sharing items to prevent your family from getting sick.
 Talk with your child’s school about their policies for handling the pandemic.
 Stay updated on any changes that may occur now that school is back in session.